 The company also offers solar panels and roofs, allowing homeowners to generate their own clean energy.
 With Tesla’s energy products, customers can reduce their reliance on fossil fuels, save money on energy costs, and contribute to a more sustainable future.

-An example is that Tesla’s supercharger stations may one day be entirely powered by its own solar energy generation and storage systems.
+In addition, Tesla’s supercharger stations may one day be entirely powered by its own solar energy generation and storage systems, thereby significantly reducing its carbon footprint.

 That said, this article presents several statistics of Tesla’s energy segment, which include the energy segment revenue, gross margin, growth rates, and solar and storage deployment.